 12. How Can You Access Your Data?

 13.2 By using Our Site you may also receive certain third party Cookies on your computer or device.
 Third party Cookies are those placed by websites, services, and / or parties other than Us.
 Third party Cookies are used on Our Site for advertising services, verification of https:// connections, administration of our Site, and for helping us identify which web pages, topics, and content themes are important to visitors and users.
 For more details, please refer to section 6, above, and to section 13.6 below.
-These Cookies are not integral to the functioning of Our Site and your use and experience of Our Site will not be impaired by refusing consent to them.
+These Cookies are not integral to the functioning of the public areas of Our Site and your use and experience of Our Site should not be unduly impaired by refusing consent to them.

 13.3 All Cookies used by and on Our Site are used in accordance with current Cookie Law.